 Cold contacts who are well-researched contacts, aren’t actually going to be that cold because you’ve done your homework.
-Don’t waste time (and money) making contact with people of a List of Prospects you just buy-in, instead focus on those people who you think are most likely to have a need for what you’re offering.
+Don’t waste time (and money) making contact with people from a List of Prospects you just buy into, instead focus on those people who you think are most likely to have a need for what you’re offering.

 This can often mean making the first contact will be a positive experience.
 But if it isn’t, just keep your communication light, which is easy to do via social channels.

 So, you’ve done your research, narrowed down your list of ideal customers, and identified the key people to contact.
 What now?
 This is when you get to flex your sales muscles.
 The next step is to start a conversation with the decision-makers.

 You need to be patient because this part is going to take some serious trial and error.
 It’s important to get a feel for how certain people prefer to be contacted.
 Some may be more traditional and prefer a phone call, while others may want you to Tweet at them.

 We know that landing a B2B sale can be a headache sometimes.
 Building a List of Prospects that is well thought out and highly targeted, the whole process will run much smoother.